pramnora/qb64/cryptography/rot13/README.md

 which is because the computer works so much *faster* at doing both the 'encoding/decoding' process;
 than would any human being who has to process it, either:

- - manually, inside of their mind
+ - manually, inside of their own mind
  - or else, by writing it down by hand onto paper

-...and, so, it is for these reasons why the computer is really best suited to solving cryptograpy problems.
+...and, so, it is for these reasons why the computer is really best suited to dealing with and solving *cryptograpy* problems;
+because it works at 'electronic' speeds; and, also, is **guaranteed** to make nil mistakes!

 **Encode:** Thisisasecretmessage = GUVFVFNFRPERGZRFFNTR
 **Decode:** GUVFVFNFRPERGZRFFNTR = THISISASECRETMESSAGE